beginning of content

 • It is important to do regular skin self-checks.

-• If you notice a new mole or that a mole has grown or changed in shape or colour, see your doctor.
+• If you notice a new mole or a mole that has grown or changed in shape or colour, see your doctor.

 • To help protect yourself from skin cancer, it is important to always use sun protection including clothing, hat, sunscreen and sunglasses.